kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 - 🧠 A runtime model for multi-turn LLM alignment
 - 🔍 A method for early detection of conversational drift
-- 🧩 A framework integrating detection, repair, reentry, and outcome tracking
+- 🧩 A framework integrating detection, repair, re-entry, and outcome tracking
-- ⚙️ Model-agnostic and compatible with agents, RAG, and orchestrators
+- ⚙️ Model-agnostic and compatible with RAG, agents, and tool orchestrators

 If you're building multi-turn systems with reasoning, memory, or tools — **PLD applies.**